algolia/scout-extended/README.md

 ## 🔎 Optimize the search experience

 Performance is important.
 However, in order for a search to be successful, results need to be relevant to the user.
-Scout Extended provides an `scout:optimize` Artisan command that you may use to optimize the search experience based on information from the searchable class:
+Scout Extended provides an `scout:optimize` Artisan command that you may use to optimize the search experience with Algolia settings.

 ```bash
 php artisan scout:optimize